 In 2005 a cold case review was commissioned into the case, at that time spearheaded by Detective Inspector Tom McClure.
 Back in 1989 the partial DNA sample discovered at the crime scene that year could only give a match of “one in 2,000”, meaning one in roughly every 2,000 men would match the sample found.
 In the intervening years since, forensic science had developed to such an extent that the chances of this same sample matching more than one person would now be approximately one in a billion.
 Part of the reason for such a dramatic escalation in the mathematical certainty of these odds is that after Tom McClure had examined the full crime scene and the list of all the original materials which had been kept safe over the previous seventeen years, he was able to ascertain there were certain items which had hitherto not been subjected to forensic analysis, and which after they had been tested by scientists with the use of the latest technologies including a procedure named Second Generation Matrix Process (SGM+) they had managed to generate a new DNA sample which turned out to be identical to the original sample secured in 1988 but which this time allowed for the billion-to-one match with whoever left their DNA where Inga-Maria’s body was found.
 Furthermore, and even more crucially, the new sample the forensic scientists had in 2005 managed to raise from the then 17 year-old materials provided detectives with a full DNA profile, an unprecedented development.

 One of the first results of the fresh impetus that this breakthrough provided the case with was a return to the studios of Crimewatch UK, the legendary long-running BBC television show that had originally featured a reconstruction of Inga-Maria’s last-known movements back in 1988.
 On July 13th 2005 her case was again featured, with Detective Superintendent Pat Steele being interviewed by presenter Nick Ross and this time a new witness came forward to say that they had been on board the Galloway Princess on the night of April 6th 1988 and had seen a young woman broadly fitting Inga-Maria’s description climbing into a lorry as the ferry docked in Larne.
 Also, even more remarkably, the caller claimed to have taken down the license plate of the lorry!
 This incredible lead could and surely should have been the breakthrough to finally solving the case, all the more so given that after speaking with this witness detectives do not believe that they were telling them anything other than the truth.
 The sighting was extensively-investigated but was not able to be substantiated as the witness was unable to provide specific details of Inga-Maria’s appearance.
-Given the fact that that potentially-crucial lead came to light twelve years ago now at the time of writing and the case still remains unsolved, and despite the Detective Superintendent currently leading the inquiry being on record as stating that the investigation has moved forward significantly since 2005, one would have to conclude that this lead was somehow yet another dead-end.
+Given the fact that that potentially-crucial lead came to light twelve years ago now at the time of writing and the case still remains unsolved, and despite the Detective Chief Superintendent currently leading the inquiry being on record as stating that the investigation has moved forward significantly since 2005, one would have to conclude that what initially appeared to be a highly-promising lead was yet another dead-end.

 Also in July 2005 The Irish Times published a new article, erroneously stating “She may have died within hours of arriving in Northern Ireland on the 7am ferry from Stranraer on April 6th, 1988.”
 Suddenly the 7pm ferry had become “the 7am ferry”, wrong by a whole twelve hours.
 In the same brief piece, the hapless broadsheet also incorrectly claimed she “was discovered in a shallow grave” when that had not been the case.
 Then-Detective Superintendent Pat Steele was quoted as having revealed: “We are revisiting many of the passengers who were interviewed as part of the initial investigation in the light of new information.”

-“We have come across paramilitaries as we have continued our screening process”, Detective Superintendent Raymond Murray told author Barry Cummins.
+“We have come across paramilitaries as we have continued our screening process”, Detective Chief Superintendent Raymond Murray told author Barry Cummins.
 “They’ve given their DNA sample like anyone else, they’ve been co-operative and they are anxious that Inga-Maria’s case is solved.
 We believe that Inga-Maria’s murder was discussed amongst paramilitaries.
 We think that they had their suspicions.”

 The area where the teenager’s body was discovered is in the most western corner of Ballypatrick Forest, the single furthest point from all entrances, approximately 4km from the Glenmakeeran Road and well off the main scenic drive through the forest which is used by the general public.
 Furthermore, there were other remote locations a good deal closer to the main road where the killers could have brought her but that they chose instead to go to the trouble of bringing her to the furthest point within the forest suggests to investigators the confidence of someone who knew the area.
 The PSNI has obtained advice from both behavioural and geographical profilers who agreed that at least one of the persons responsible for the murder were very familiar with the specific location.
 The location was known to have been used at the time by people who rented forestry plots – also working in the area were Forestry Service employees and sub-contract labourers.
 The forest was also used by turf cutters who had turbary rights.
 Police appealed at this time to anyone who may have been familiar with that particular area of Ballypatrick Forest back in 1988 and urged them or anyone with any awareness of such people to come forward.